sparkflows/sparkflows-docs/docs/user-guide/web-app/reference.rst

      - Button
      - viewPdf
      - any
      - Component is added to view selected file content.
-It could be text, csv, html, image or pdf file.
+It can be text, CSV, HTML, image or PDF file.
    * - Refresh File
      - Button
      - refreshFile
      - any
-     - Component is added to refresh or reload the file List.
+     - Component is added to refresh or reload the file list.
    * - Get Dashboard
      - Button
      - get-dashboard